'Options' Text ('prompts')

 <<*Options*Ship FedEx/Ship Standard Ground/Hold for Pickup/Out of Stock*As per your request, the widgets will be shipped by Federal Express and we will bill you for the extra cost of shipping./As per your request, we will send the widgets by standard ground transport.
 This may take 3 to 5 additional days./As per your request, we will hold the widgets for pickup by your courier./The widgets you have ordered are not currently in stock.
 We will ship them as soon as possible.
 If we have not shipped within 5 days of this date, you will have the option to cancel the order.>>

-When encountered during document assembly, the prompts between the asterisks is presented instead of the default question shown in the previous page.
-The above will yield the result shown in the figure below:
+When encountered during document assembly, the prompts between the asterisks are presented instead of the actual series of options.
+(See example of 'no prompts' on the previous page).

 Options block, with descriptions provided.

 informationNOTES -- "and/or", "he/she" (etc.) and fractions: By default, Pathagoras uses the forward slash '/' character to determine the boundaries of each option in an <<*Options*>> block.
-However, if you use the forward slash as 'normal text' within an <<*Options*>> text block (e.g., a fraction like '1/2' or a non-variable phrase such as 'he/she' or 'and/or'), you must use "/OR" as the separator within that particular block.
+However, if you use the forward slash as 'normal text' within an <<*Options*>> text block (e.g., a fraction like '1/2' or a non-variable phrase such as 'he/she' or 'and/or'), you must use "/OR" as the separator within that block.
 Consider the following.

-<<*Options*Choose your favorite flavor*Chocolate/Vanilla/Mixed: 1/2 chocolate and 1/2 vanilla.>>
+<<*Options*Chocolate/Vanilla/Mixed: 1/2 chocolate and 1/2 vanilla.>>

 In the above example, Pathagoras cannot tell where the 'real' choices end.
 It will see the above block as 5 choices ("Chocolate", "Vanilla" ,"Mixed: 1", "2 chocolate and 1" and "2 vanilla") and not the intended 3.